PRESS DIGEST- Canada- June 7

-June 7 The following are the top stories from selected Canadian newspapers.
+June 7 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Marijuana financier Cannabis Wheaton Income Corp hired a new investment dealer on Tuesday to raise C$50 million ($37 million) for the company, resurrecting a much-watched deal that features the company's lawyer and former bankers as significant personal shareholders. (tgam.ca/2rL4VIG)